django-import-export/django-import-export/docs/advanced_usage.rst

             model = Book

 Declaring fields may affect the export order of the fields.
-If this is an issue, you can either declare the :attr:`~import_export.resources.ResourceOptions.export_order` attribute, or declare widget parameters using the widgets dict declaration::
+If this is an issue, you can either declare the :attr:`~import_export.options.ResourceOptions.export_order` attribute, or declare widget parameters using the widgets dict declaration::

     class BookResource(resources.ModelResource):